-LOS ANGELES (KABC) -- Anti-ICE demonstrators entered a Westlake Home Depot store and staged a protest, stopping business for a short time Friday afternoon.
+LOS ANGELES (KABC) -- As part of May Day, anti-ICE demonstrators marched into a Home Depot store in Westlake Friday afternoon and staged a protest, stopping business for a short time.

-Los Angeles police quickly arrived at the store, prompting protesters to leave and begin chanting outside.
+Los Angeles police arrived within minutes, prompting protesters to leave and begin chanting outside.

 Organizers accuse Home Depot of being complicit in ICE raids and are demanding the company take "proactive steps" to protect day laborers from arrests.